JetBrains/Qodana/topics/deploy-qodana.md

 To specify Docker images from the table, use the `--image` [option](docker-image-configuration.topic#docker-config-reference-qodana-scan).

+### Different Docker contexts or Podman

+%product% uses Docker CLI to communicate with the container engine and employs a Docker context enabled at the time of execution.
+For example, to use Podman as your container engine, you will need to either:

+* In Podman Desktop, enable Docker compatability mode and disable Docker so that Podman listens on `/var/run/docker.sock`, or
+* Use the Podman socket to create a Docker context.
+If you are using Podman Desktop, you can find the socket path under **Settings > Resources**

+You can confirm which engine is activated by running the `docker version` command.

 ## CI integration

 You can run %product% using various CI/CD pipelines, as explained in the [](ci.md) section.